Labour calls for police probe into claims MP Mark Menzies misused campaign funds

 Mr Menzies disputes the allegations, and the Conservative Party has said it is looking into the claims and takes them seriously.

+Labour leader Sir Keir Starmer called for police involvement, telling broadcasters on Thursday: “There are obviously a lot of unanswered questions in relation to these allegations, not least why it seems the Conservative Party took so long to act and whether they’ve reported this to the police, who, it seems to me, should be involved in this.”

+He said the fact that “yet again we’re talking about misbehaviour by Tory MPs” is “evidence” of the need for a “fresh start with Labour”.

-In the Commons on Thursday, shadow Leader of the House Lucy Powell said the “extraordinary” allegations raise “very serious questions” and warrant a police investigation.
+In the Commons, shadow leader of the House Lucy Powell said the “extraordinary” allegations raise “very serious questions” and warrant a police investigation.

 Ms Powell also questioned the handling of the claims by the Tories, alleging there is “a worrying pattern here of cover-up and inaction”, in reference to reports that the party had been aware of the allegations for more than three months.